kamanberr/Ocean-Data-Download/HYCOM GOFS 3.1 Download/README.md

 # MATLAB Script for download HYCOM GOFS 3.1 outputs
+In order to use this code, the '**Statistics and Machine Learning Toolbox**' must be installed in MATLAB.

+You can download the toolbox from MATLAB by navigating to 'Home > Add-Ons' in the toolbar at the top of the program

 1. You can download HYCOM GOFS 3.1 outputs with this code.
 2. You can **set the Period, Area, Depth, temporal resolution** of the data.
 3. Note that, sometimes running may "shut down" with error messages due to HYCOM server problems.